benamatare/moodify/README.md

 # README

-Moodify - A playlist generating web app, where you can listen to music based on your mood.
+Moodify - A playlist generating web app, where you can listen to music based on your mood.</br>
+Created by Ben Matare & Jairo Espinosa

 ____________
 Demo -> https://www.youtube.com/watch?v=7YXeMFeY6eM</br>